Haywhydave/Amazon-Product-Review-Sentiment-Analysis-Visualization-Python-SQL-Power-BI-/README.md

 # Amazon-Product-Review-Sentiment-Analysis (Using Ms Excel-Python-SQL-Power-BI)
 ## Project Objective
--This project explores end-to-end analysis of Amazon product reviews using Ms Excel, Python, SQL, and Power BI to uncover customer sentiment, trends, and business insights.
+- This project explores end-to-end analysis of Amazon product reviews using Ms Excel, Python, SQL, and Power BI to uncover customer sentiment, trends, and business insights.

 ## Data Set link Used